Hungry Happenings

 If you are like me and scream at the site of a spider crawling up your wall, you might have a hard time biting into one of these gross Halloween treats.

-However, if like me, you love caramel, you might just not be able to resist.
+However, if you love caramel and chocolate, you might just not be able to resist eating a candy spider.

 Wilton's Black Caramel mixed with Black Candy Melts makes a pliable candy that you can use to make Black Caramel Spiders for Halloween.
 See the recipe at HungryHappenings.com.